 In Maaloula, about 55km (34 miles) north of Damascus, Islamist militants from the Nusra Front and other rebels took control after several days of fighting, the UK-based opposition Syrian Observatory for Human Rights said.

-Syrian government troops had pulled back to the outskirts of the village, Rami Abdurrahman told the Associated Press.'Talks on track'
+Syrian government troops had pulled back to the outskirts of the village, Rami Abdurrahman told the Associated Press.

 The Paris meeting was arranged some time ago primarily to discuss the Israeli-Palestinian peace process.

 On that issue, Mr Kerry said Israel and the Palestinians are "steadfast and determined" in their commitment to talks and a two-state solution.